Budgeting and Expense Management: Key Strategies for Financial Control

 D. Activity-Based Budgeting

-• Focuses on the cost of specific business activities.
+• Focuses on the cost of specific business activities rather than departments.

-• Helps identify cost drivers and areas for efficiency improvement.
+• Helps identify cost drivers and improve efficiency in key processes.

 E. Capital Budgeting